Lamine N'dao

-Mohamed Lamine N'dao (born 9 February 1993) is an Ivorian footballer who plays for Arar in Saudi Arabia.
+Mohamed Lamine N'dao (born 9 February 1993) is an Ivorian footballer who plays for Abha in Saudi Arabia.

 Club career

 On 24 July 2019, N'dao joined Belgian club Lokeren.
 N'dao played the first four games before he at the end of August 2019 returned to Ivory Coast to support his father, who was mortally ill.
 His father was later announced dead on 21 September 2019.
 A few hours later, it was announced that his mother also had died.